rainfall-one/demeter/README.md

 # Project Demeter

-**Demeter** is the home of **Rainfall CodeForge** — a collaborative, extensible, and AI-powered code development platform by the Rainfall team.
+**Demeter** is the home of **Rainfall IPForge** — a collaborative, extensible, metered, decentralised and AI-powered intellectual property development platform .

-Rainfall CodeForge is designed to accelerate software development, foster collaboration, and provide a robust foundation for building, sharing, and managing code projects across the Rainfall ecosystem.
+Rainfall IPForge is designed to accelerate collateral (code plus content) development, foster collaboration, and provide a robust foundation for building, sharing, and managing IP across networks.

-## About Rainfall CodeForge
+## About Rainfall IPForge

-Rainfall CodeForge aims to:
+Rainfall IPForge aims to:
-- Enable rapid prototyping and code generation.
+- Enable rapid prototyping and collateral generation.
 - Support seamless integration with Rainfall’s suite of tools and services.
 - Provide a modern, developer-friendly environment for individuals and teams.